 U.S. Attorney Charges Bedford Hills Man With Sexual Exploitation Of A Minor And Attempted Enticement

-Damian Williams, the United States Attorney for the Southern District of New York, announced today the unsealing of a Complaint charging JAMES COLLINS, JR., with enticing a minor to engage in unlawful sexual activity and with sexual exploitation of a minor.
-COLLINS was arrested this morning and will be presented later this afternoon before U.S. Magistrate Judge Judith C. McCarthy in White Plains federal court.
+Damian Williams, the United States Attorney for the Southern District of New York, announced today the unsealing of a Complaint charging CHARUDET SMITH, a/k/a “Charles Smith,” with sexual exploitation of a minor.
+SMITH was arrested yesterday and presented before U.S. Magistrate Judge Victoria Resnik this afternoon in White Plains federal court.

 As alleged in the Complaint:

-Anyone who may have encountered COLLINS or whose child may have had any communications with COLLINS is asked to contact the FBI at 1-800-CALL-FBI (225-5324).
+Anyone who may have encountered CHARUDET SMITH, a/k/a “Charles Smith,” or whose child may have had any communications with SMITH is asked to contact the FBI at 1-800-CALL-FBI (225-5324).

 * * *

-COLLINS, 67, of Bedford Hills, New York, is charged with one count of attempting to entice a minor to engage in unlawful sexual activity, which carries a maximum sentence of life in prison.
-He is also charged with one count of sexual exploitation of a minor, which carries a maximum sentence of 30 years in prison.
+SMITH, 31, of New Rochelle, New York, is charged with one count of sexual exploitation of a minor, which carries a mandatory minimum sentence of 15 years in prison and a maximum sentence of 30 years in prison.

-The maximum potential sentences are prescribed by Congress and are provided here for informational purposes only, as any sentencing of the defendant will be determined by a judge.
+The minimum and maximum potential sentences are prescribed by Congress and are provided here for informational purposes only, as any sentencing of the defendant will be determined by a judge.

-Mr. Williams praised the efforts of the Federal Bureau of Investigation, the Westchester District Attorney’s Office, the New Castle Police Department, and the Oswego Police Department in Oswego, Illinois in connection with this investigation.
+Mr. Williams praised the efforts of the Federal Bureau of Investigation, the Connecticut U.S. Attorney’s Office, the U.S. Attorney’s Office for the District of Vermont, the Sherriff’s Office in Washington, Vermont, the Massachusetts State Police, the New Rochelle Police Department, and the Westchester County Police Department in connection with this investigation.

 The prosecution is being handled by the Office’s White Plains Division.
 Assistant U.S. Attorney Marcia S. Cohen is in charge of the prosecution.